Jesse415/Nikto_scan_cleaner/README.md

 the first line is '- Nikto' as this is what separates each scan.

 ## Output
-The output file (can be changed) is noted on line 20 'CLEAN.csv'.
+User inputs the desired name for output.
+No need to add .csv as its automatically added.

-This file is currently set as:
+The file is currently set as:
 IP,Hostname,Anti-clickjacking,X-XSS-Protection,No CGI Directories found,valid response with junk HTTP,Allowed HTTP Methods,which may suggest a WAF,shellshock,OSVDB-637,OSVDB-578

 Every value after Hostname is a binary value that is default set to